InnovationSE/SAREF-Generated-By-OLGA/SAREF-RDFAlchemy/README.md

 ## 1 Instantiate the Ontology Model

-... contains already the generated interfaces, classes with their annotations.
+The .whl contains already the generated classes with their annotations.
 Therefore, the instantiation can take place:

 ```Python
     SAREF = Namespace("http://www.saref.instance/example/")